-Patients feedback we reviewed said staff were compassionate and understanding when they were in pain, distress, or discomfort.
+On the day of inspection, we spoke with patients and reviewed feedback that the practice had collated.
+Patients feedback indicated that staff were compassionate and understanding when they were in pain, distress, or discomfort.

 Privacy and dignity

 Staff were aware of the importance of privacy and confidentiality.